ZADNE/RealEngine/doc/HowToSetUpProject.md

 ### Incorporation of GLSL shaders

 Adding files via `real_target_sources` ensures that for a shader stage, C++ wrappers holding SPIR-V of the shader is generated.
-For example, given shader file `drawTiles.frag`, C++ header named `drawTiles_frag.hpp` is generated.
+For example, given shader file `drawTiles.frag`, C++ header named `drawTiles.frag.gen.hpp` is generated.
 This header holds the SPIR-V as a C++ constant named `drawTiles_frag`.
 The wrapper can be included as if it was placed in the same folder where the original shader was.
 The system also ensures that the SPIR-V is regenerated whenever the shader is changed.

 But there are cases when more than the SPIR-V is needed from shaders: